Getting started with your board committee

 • Represent a wealth of varied, expert knowledge on the committee topic

-board members may serve on multiple committees as long as they are not stretched too thin by existing commitments.
+Board members may serve on multiple committees as long as they are not stretched too thin by existing commitments.
 Some companies rotate committee members to ensure that ideas stay fresh and varied, while others limit employees to serving on one committee at a time to prevent burnout and encourage specialisation.

 How to optimise them